 “We have been blown away …….
 The oldest ones have been in over 7 years in full South facing sun with sandblasting from windblown dust from a dirt track in front of house and have needed zero maintenance.
 The paint is a bit duller but still doesn’t need any attention.
 Great product.”

 Also, look at the guarantees you are offered.
-Glazing units in part-replacement windows will likely have limited guarantees – less than 5 years is common.
+Glazing units in part-replacement windows often have limited guarantees – as little as 5 years or less is common.
 They will not guarantee the old sections of windows, and the scope of the guarantees will have caveats to cover the issues above.
-So before you part with your money, read the small print.
+So before you part with your money, READ THE SMALL PRINT.

 Non-Timber, i.e. uPVC or ‘Composite’